joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/asia/100000010937322/myanmar-explosion-kaung-tat-village.html

 **Hezbollah Ally Says the Iran-Backed Group Wants a New Truce With Israel**\
-`In an interview with The Times, Nabih Berri, an influential Lebanese lawmaker close to Hezbollah, called on President Trump to broker a new cease-fire, as Israel threatened fresh attacks on a Beirut suburb.`\
+`In an interview with The Times, Nabih Berri, an influential Lebanese lawmaker close to Hezbollah, called on President Trump to broker a new cease-fire.`\
 https://www.nytimes.com/2026/06/01/world/middleeast/hezbollah-israel-truce.html

 **Dua Lipa y Callum Turner se casan en Londres**\